How Different Bridge Pin Materials Effect Your Guitar's Tone

 Whether you’re replacing your bridge pins because they’ve broke or you’re looking to improve your guitar’s tone or aesthetics, choosing the right type of pin is just as important as any other aspect of your acoustic guitar.
 Some guitars will sound better or worse depending on the material you choose, so try different types, experiment and overall have fun!

-If you think that bone sounds like the perfect fit for your guitar, why not check out our Pure Bone Bridge Pins.
-Made from genuine ox bone with abalone inlay, our bridge pins offer an easy and affordable way to improve your guitar’s tone and aesthetics.
+If you think that bone or ebony sound like the perfect fit for your guitar, why not check out our Pure Bone Bridge Pins or Pure Ebony Bridge Pins.
+Made from genuine ox bone and African Blackwood with abalone inlay, our bridge pins offer an easy and affordable way to improve your guitar’s tone and aesthetics.

 Still not convinced?
-Check out this comparison video between our Pure Bone Bridge Pins and plastic pins.
+Check out these comparison videos between our Pure Bone & Ebony Bridge Pins and plastic pins.